SeekingArrangement's depiction of some "sugar babies" browsing the website, surrounded by their casually scattered spoils

 It’s a misconception that people have about our sites.
 Because there's money or an item in exchange for a date, they are quick to see it as prostitution.
-Prostitution is a black and white exchange [of sex] for money.
-First of all, none of our sites actually allow you to solicit sex for money and we don’t allow prostitutes on our sites.
+Prostitution is a black-and-white exchange [of sex] for money.
+First of all, none of our sites actually allow you to solicit sex for money, and we don’t allow prostitutes on our sites.
 We understand that it is legal in some places, but, you know, we don’t allow that on there.

 How would you be able to tell if a prostitute was on your site?

 Well, a couple of things.
-We do back-up image searches, so if your photo happens to be on an escort or prostitution website – or if it's on the back page of Craigslist, or something like that – we are able to find that through our research and support.
+We do back-up image searches, so if your photo happens to be on an escort or prostitution website—or if it's on the back page of Craigslist, or something like that—we are able to find that through our research and support.
 Once we find you on any of those sites, we suspend you.
 We also police our messages.

 Anyone who's on the site expecting sex is not there for the right reason.
 There are such great men out there on the site.
 And they are doing it in order to help young women, who they see potential in.
 A lot of these sugar daddies love the mentoring aspect of being a sugar daddy.
-They get great joy out of seeing a woman go from, financial-wise, a blank slate, into a woman who is thriving in her own sense.
+They get great joy out of seeing a woman go from, financial-wise, a blank slate to a woman who is thriving in her own sense.

 Sure.
 Do you think of SeekingArrangement as a dating website?

 Yes, that is 100 percent what we are.
 A lot of the media is struggling to understand how you can possibly form a relationship if money comes first, but most of the relationships that you see nowadays have an economic aspect to them.
-Though the man is not upfront, saying, “Hey, I’ll give you £5,000,” they are making a silent promise.
+Though the man is not up front, saying, “Hey, I’ll give you $8,000,” they are making a silent promise.
 And the women are betting them without being so direct.
 Women will always find the men with a good job.
 The difference is that SeekingArrangement is brutally honest about that.
-A lot of these men are busy and a lot of them don’t have time for regular relationships, so we cut through the bullshit and essentially just say, “Look, this is how much money I can offer to take care of you, and this is the ideal relationship that I’m looking for."
+A lot of these men are busy, and a lot of them don’t have time for regular relationships, so we cut through the bullshit and essentially just say, “Look, this is how much money I can offer to take care of you, and this is the ideal relationship that I’m looking for."

 Some more "sugar babies"